jeksn/jeksn-site/src/pages/reading-list/index.md

 title: "Reading List"
 description: "My list of books I've read and am currently reading.
 A ⭐️ means it's one of the best of the year."
 ---

 ## Currently Reading

-- Om natten i Chile / Roberto Bolaño
+- Anathem / Neal Stephenson

 ## 2025